noyanika-vattathara/ds2002-lab2repo1/README.md

-# ds2002-lab2repo1
-Lab 2 Repo for Part 1: Git/GitHub Basics
+My name is Noya Vattathara.
+I am editing this GitHub repository for Lab 2 Part 1.